-We live on a small patch of earth on the northside of Columbus, OH.
-Dan’s grandparents bought the property, and the new house that rest upon it, in 1949.
+Welcome to the small patch of earth we steward.
+Dan’s grandparents bought the property, and then new house resting upon it, in 1949.
 Frank, a postman by day, kept a large kitchen garden out back and gathered apples from a bygone tree while Lenore ran the indoor operation, preserving the fruits of Frank’s labor for winter.

-A few years back, our eyes started to wander over the fence and into our neighbor’s flat, south-facing, and totally empty yard.
+Around 2011, our eyes started to wander over the fence and into our neighbor’s flat, south-facing, and totally empty yard.
 We started to imagine all that we could grow there.
 That summer’s daydream is now a reality.
-On Nomember 15, 2013 we bought what we shall forever refer to as “Louise’s House,” and on November 16 we cleared 2,000 square feet of sod to make way for Over the Fence Urban Farm.
+In 2013 we bought what we shall forever refer to as “Louise’s House,” and cleared 2,000 square feet of sod to make way for Over the Fence Urban Farm.

-Over the Fence is dedicated to experimenting with, mastering, and sharing techniques for growing food that promote self-reliance and sustainability, and support our consumption of more fresh and locally harvested food.
-Toward these ends, our farm serves as a demonstration site for season extension practices, vertical gardening, and permaculture design.
+Today, Over the Fence is dedicated to experimenting with, mastering, and sharing techniques for growing food that promote self-reliance and sustainability, and support our consumption of more fresh and locally harvested food.
 We tend this space with our family, friends, and neighbors.
 Volunteers and visitors gain hands-on opportunities to learn from, and help us build, the project.
-Through this blog, we hope to inspire others to make more use of whatever space they have, no matter how small, for this purpose.
+Through our blog, social media accounts, educational programs, and tours, we hope to inspire others to make more use of whatever space they have, no matter how small, for this purpose.